AMTORRES82/Udacity_Sparkify/README.md

      3.3 Gradient-boosted Tree Classifier.

      Using the f1 metric the Random Forest is the best model for predicting Churn.
+## Files:
+   Sparkify.ipynb: Notebook where the code is.
+   "mini_sparkify_event_data.json": The small data subset we used in this case.
+Too big for github.

 ## Licensing, Authors, and Acknowledgements
    Thanks to Udacity.